 What is Get REAL?

 We accomplish this by offering inclusivity workshops to schools, camps, and businesses; and by providing leadership development through our university chapter network, and our high school after-school programs.

 Our programming aims to break down prejudice, promote unity, and foster compassion in our world.

 Fun, engaging, peer-to-peer workshops designed to break down prejudice, promote compassion, and provide positive role models for 2SLGBTQ+ young people and allies alike.

 A university network of LGBTQ+ students and their allies, working on the ground to make their local communities safer and more inclusive.

 Our university chapters

 Our chapters are made up of passionate, creative, and dedicated 2SLGBTQ+ students and their allies at 20 universities across Canada.
 They work year-round to make their communities safer and more inclusive by providing platforms for their peers to share their own lived experiences, and by supporting local LGBTQ+ initiatives through their 50/50 fundraisers.

 An on-going leadership group of 2SLGBTQ+ students and their allies aged 13-17, focused on skill-teaching, community-building, and facilitating new experiences in a safe and welcoming environment.

-Our After-School Program was inspired by conferences focused on bringing young LGBTQ+ and ally professionals together with high school students involved in their school's Gay-Straight Alliance or Positive Space Group, to provide a fun and safe space for students to learn new skills they could bring back to their schools.
+Our After-School Program was inspired by conferences focused on bringing young 2SLGBTQ+ and ally professionals together with high school students involved in their school's Gay-Straight Alliance or Positive Space Group, to provide a fun and safe space for students to learn new skills they could bring back to their schools.

 Our team is passionate, diverse, hard-working, and friendly.
 We believe that everyone brings something different to the table, and that best ideas can come from anyone.